top of page

 Essential Steps in Relocation or Asylum Seeking:

-1. Research: Investigate target countries' asylum policies and LGBTQI+ protections.
+1. Research: Investigate target countries' asylum policies and LGBTQIA+ protections.

 2. Documentation: Collect evidence of persecution, including personal testimonies, medical records, or reports documenting discrimination or harassment.